 - 1. Select the zone or zones to manually ART. - 2.
 Touch the Start ART Process button to begin the ART analysis on the selected zone(s).

-When all selected zones complete the ART process, a checkmark appears for each zone. - 3.
-To cancel the ART process at any time, touch the Cancel ART Process button.
+When all selected zones complete the ART process, a checkmark will appear for each zone